pchiorean/Indentz/lib/README.md

 # Helper functions

+Various functions used by the main scripts.
+They are included in the body of the script using the `#include` directive (you can also use `// @include`).
+Example:

+    // @include '../lib/isInArray.jsxinc';

 ### addGuide(_target, [layer], HorV, location, [label], [type]_)

 Adds a custom ruler guide.
 I use it to make grids for several brands, for which I have a hard time remembering the properties of the different guide lines.
 With the `preset` parameter I standardize guide types: symmetry axes, sections and subsections, product alignment and so on.